ngs-course/ngs-course.github.io/Course_Materials/alignment/tutorial/example.md

 Now you can do the same for the **low** quality datasets.

+### HPG Aligner
+[HPG Aligner] is an ultrafast and high sensitivity tool for aligning sequencing reads to long reference sequences.
+It is particularly good at aligning reads of any size.
+HPG Aligner 2.0 indexes the genome using a Suffix Arrays.
+HPG Aligner 2 supports gapped, local, and paired-end alignment modes, together with INDEL realignment and recalibration.

+##### Build the index

+Create a folder inside HPG Aligner program called ```index``` to store the HPG Aligner index and copy the reference genome into it:

+    cd hpg-aligner   (_inside aligners folder_)
+    mkdir index
+    cp data/Homo_sapiens.GRCh37.75.dna.chromosome.21.fa index/

+Now you can create the index by executing:

+    hpg-aligner build-sa-index -g aligners/hpg-aligner/index/Homo_sapiens.GRCh37.75.dna.chromosome.21.fa -i aligners/hpg-aligner/index/

+Some files will be created in the ```index``` folder, those files constitute the index that HPG Aligner uses.

+**NOTE:** The index must created only once, it will be used for all the different alignments with HPG Aligner.

+##### Aligning in SE and PE modes

+Mapping **SE** with HPG Aligner requires only 1 execution, for aligning the **high** in SE mode execute:

+    hpg-aligner dna --cpu-threads 4 -i aligners/hpg-aligner/index/ -f data/dna_chr21_100_hq_read1.fastq -o alignments/hpg-aligner/ --prefix dna_chr21_100_hq_se

+And create the BAM file using SAMtools, you could create the BAM file adding _--bam-format_ to the previous command line:

+    cd alignments/hpg-aligner
+    samtools view -S -b dna_chr21_100_hq_se_out.sam -o dna_chr21_100_hq_se.bam

+Mapping in **PE** also requires only one execution:

+    hpg-aligner dna --cpu-threads 4 -i aligners/hpg-aligner/index/ -f data/dna_chr21_100_hq_read1.fastq -j data/dna_chr21_100_hq_read2.fastq -o alignments/hpg-aligner --prefix dna_chr21_100_hq_pe

+And create the BAM file using SAMtools:

+    cd alignments/hpg-aligner
+    samtools view -S -b dna_chr21_100_hq_pe_out.sam -o dna_chr21_100_hq_pe.bam

+Repeat the same steps for the **low** quality dataset.

 ### Bowtie2

 [Bowtie2] as documentation states is an ultrafast and memory-efficient tool for aligning sequencing reads to long reference sequences.
 It is particularly good at aligning reads of about 50 up to few 100s.
 Bowtie 2 indexes the genome with an FM Index to keep its memory footprint small: for the human genome, its memory footprint is typically around 3.2 GB.
 Bowtie 2 supports gapped, local, and paired-end alignment modes.

 ##### Download and install (Optional, already installed)